updated on 09 March 2020

 Not having a law degree is no barrier to becoming a lawyer – in fact, the legal profession is full of non-law graduates, and the skills and experiences gained studying and working in other fields can be used to your advantage.
 In terms of learning about the profession that you might one day join, there are several things that you should be both learning more about and actively doing.

 The earlier you start your research into the legal profession and applying for work experience, the better.
-As soon as you have decided that you are interested in a career in law and to take the GDL, you should begin conducting thorough research into law firms and/or chambers.
+As soon as you have decided that you are interested in a career in law, you should begin conducting thorough research into law firms and/or chambers and the necessary postgraduate qualifications.
 First, you need to decide which branch of the profession appeals to you – working in teams at a law firm or the more solitary, academic and court-based lifestyle of a barrister?
-To get started, why not read The Beginner's Guide to a Career in Law?
+To get started, read The Beginner's Guide to a Career in Law.